 - Surgery for Enlarged Prostate

-Transurethral resection of the prostate (TURP) is the most common operation for BPH.
-Your surgeon inserts a thin, tube-like telescope (a resectoscope) into the urethra.
-The resectoscope includes a camera and specially adapted surgical instruments.
-This allows the surgeon to see the prostate clearly.
-A wire loop attachment that carries an electric current is used to “chip away” at the prostate.
-For further information, please see separate Bupa health factsheet, TURP.
+Transurethral resection of the prostate (TURP) is common operation for BPH wherein a surgeon inserts a thin, tube-like telescope (a resectoscope) into the urethra.
+The resectoscope has a camera that allows clear vision of the prostate clearly.
+This is a minimal invasive method.

 Holmium Laser Enucleation of Prostate (HOLEP)